MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-container-registry.md

 In either option, the command should return a **sign in succeeded** message when it completes.

-## Push an image to the Container Registry
+## Push an image to the container registry

 Once you're successfully logged in, you can start pushing the image to the Container Registry.
 First, run the docker images command to view the list of images on your local machine: